Skip to content

 How Xen Performs Robot Conversions

-If a platform feature cannot be mapped directly to cTrader, Xen will explain the limitation.
+If a feature cannot be mapped directly, Xen will highlight the limitation and provide the closest possible alternative.

 Common Mistakes to Avoid